Commercial Truck Insurance - What You Need to Know

 • About 130,000 individuals are injured each year in truck collisions.

 Insurance, like most industries has a language all its own.
-Understanding your policy and insurance quotes can help you save money and buy peace-of-mind.
+Understanding your policy and insurance quotes can help you save money and buy peace of mind.
 Policies include different types and levels of coverage.
-We hope the following explanation of some of the more common terms related to commercial truck insurance can help you better understand what each type of insurance covers, and determine the coverage that's right for you.
+We hope the following explanation of some of the more common terms related to commercial truck insurance can help you better understand what each type of insurance covers and determine the coverage that's right for you.

-Commercial Truck Liability Insurance (CTL) or Primary Liability Insurance (PLI)
+Commercial Truck Liability Insurance (CTL) Or Primary Liability Insurance (PLI)

-CTL covers your risk of liability arising arising from the maintenance, ownership or use of any insured vehicle. in the event that you or another of your drivers is involved in an accident.
+CTL covers your risk of liability arising from the maintenance, ownership, or use of any insured vehicle. in the event that you or another of your drivers is involved in an accident.
 CTL generally includes bodily injury liability, which will cover the costs of medical expenses and injuries and property damage liability to cover the costs of property damage caused by the accident.
 CTL will usually also cover the costs of legal defense, whether or not your company is found to be at fault.

 Physical Damage Insurance (PDI)